QualiSystems/Shellfoundry-Traffic/README.md

-CloudShell Traffic Controller Shell base package, powered by Quali.
+Shellfoundry extension to help develop and test Traffic Generators shells, powered by Quali.

-This base package provides base classes for CloudShell Traffic Controller driver and handler and helpers utilities.